 Vendor risk assessment template

-Use this template to assess supplier security, privacy, data access, business criticality, AI use, compliance evidence, risk score, mitigation owners, and approval decisions before onboarding or renewal.
+Use this template to assess third-party risk, supplier due diligence, security, privacy, data access, business criticality, AI use, compliance evidence, risk score, mitigation owners, and approval decisions before onboarding or renewal.

 Assessment previewSecurity, GRC, procurement